 The reason most original skinheads don’t remember anyone owning a real Crombie back in the day is simple: J&J Crombie Ltd of Aberdeen did not produce any coats of its own until 1985.
 Rather, the company provided cloth for various coatmakers.
 Only one East London skinhead I spoke to recalls buying a crombie off the peg in early 1969.
 It was made of Crombie cloth by Dunn & Co, and it had ‘Dunn & Co’ and ‘Crombie’ labels sewn into the lining.

 What, then, is the ‘correct’ crombie length?
-Well, just above the knee is what most top ranking original skinheads would argue, although a few inches shorter than that is also acceptable.
+Well, just above knee is what most top ranking original skinheads would argue, although a few inches shorter is also acceptable.
 Midway down your thigh is too short, and below knee length makes it an undertaker’s overcoat.

 Right (second left), wrong (first right):

 As you can see, not all suedeheads were style gods.
-Conversely, not all 1980s skins were scruffs dressed in ‘crombies’ from the Last Resort shop that looked like donkey jackets.
+Conversely, not all 1980s skins were scruffs dressed in donkey jacket ‘crombies’ from the Last Resort shop.

 What’s available for the discerning skinhead today, then?
 Here’s my take on just a few models – by no means an exhaustive list.

 ‘Men’s wool & cashmere luxury blend slim fit crombie coat’ by De La Crème fashions